Call for Papers 2025

 Technical and WIP Papers

 Abstracts should be 500 words or less.
-Authors of accepted abstracts will be invited to submit full-length
+Authors of accepted abstracts will be invited to submit fulllength or work-in-progress papers for peer review.

 Abstracts will be reviewed against the following criteria: